technowizardbob/profiles/README.md

 # INSTALL:
 Notice: I reference /opt/profiles folders a lot...in code, as it's a nice unused place for it to live at...

+You will need sudoers/root access to do install!

 Sorry, if you wanted /usr/local/bin or something else....

 ####As with any software...Please backup your system before installation begains....